gchq/stroom-docs/content/en/community/documentation/building.md

 This will generate all the static content and place it in `public/`.

-## Generating the PDF
+### Generating the PDF

 Every page has a _Print entire section_ link that will display a printable view of that section and its children.
 In addition to this the GitHub Actions we generate a PDF of the `docs` section and all its children, i.e. all of the documentation (but not News/Releases or Community) in one PDF.
 This makes the documentation available for offline use.

-To test the PDF generation do:
+To test the PDF generation, run this from the repository root:

 {{< command-line >}}
 ./container_build/runInPupeteerDocker.sh PDF